guzzle/RingPHP/docs/spec.rst

 Server Specific Options
 ~~~~~~~~~~~~~~~~~~~~~~~

-The following options are only used in ring server adapters.
+The following options are only used in ring server handlers.

 server_port
     (integer) The port on which the request is being handled.
 This is only